shoelace-style/shoelace/source/docs/utilities.md

 ## Utilities

-Shoelace provides a number of helpful utility classes that make prototyping easier.
+Shoelace provides a number of helpful utilities that make designing and prototyping easier.

 ### Background Utilities

-Background utility classes can be applied to change an element’s background color.
+Background utilities can be applied to change an element’s background color.

 ```html
 <div class="bg-primary">Primary</div>